feyzaorak/Maze-Shortest-Path-RL-with-Depth-Limit/README.md

 ### 3. Reinforcement Learning Algorithm
 - **Agent Training and Action Selection:**
-  Includes placeholder code for implementing Q-learning or DQN.
+  Includes placeholder code for implementing DQN.
   ```python
   class QLearningAgent:
       def __init__(self, ...):
           # Initialize agent parameters
           pass
   ```
+- **Depth Limit:**
+  It divides the problem into subproblems by limiting the agent's steps in each iteration to twice the size of the maze and tries to approach the global optimum with local optima.
+It was expected to reach accuracy while increasing efficiency in larger and more complex environments.
+The results of the tests are as follows:

 - **Training Loop:**
   Iterates through episodes to update policies and learn optimal paths.
 Random start states are used in each epoch to enhance exploration and generalization.